gyataro/osuT5/README.md

 # osuTransformer

-osuTransformer is a transformer-based encoder-decoder that can learn to convert spectrogram inputs to osu! hit-object output events.
-The goal of this project is to create a model that automatically generates beatmaps for any song.
+osuTransformer is a transformer-based encoder-decoder that uses spectrogram inputs to generate osu! hit-object output events.
+The goal of this project is to automatically generate osu! beatmaps from any song.

 This project is heavily inspired by Google Magenta's [MT3](https://github.com/magenta/mt3), quoting their [paper](https://magenta.tensorflow.org/transcription-with-transformers):